 - Reduce the risk of Type 2 diabetes

-- Reduce the risk of certain cancers such colon, breast and lung cancer
+- Reduce the risk of certain cancers such as colon, breast and lung cancer

 - Increase “good” cholesterol